-In scripture, particularly Jesus' own words, he says the primary way the devil operates is by deception and lies.
-Elsewhere in scripture, he is called the deceiver.
-Jesus says that lies are the devil's native language.
+In the Bible, the prince of the power of the air is another term for the devil.
+Think less, pointy ears and pitchfork, less Will Ferrell in a red outfit.
+Think supernatural evil working to steal, kill and destroy, often through deception and lies.
+Elsewhere in scripture he is called the deceiver.
+Jesus says that lies are the devils native language.
 He operates primarily by deceiving.

-One pastor summarized these 3 enemies' relationships with each other this way - Deceitful ideas, (devil) that play to disordered desires, (flesh) that are normalized by a sinful society. (world)
+One pastor summarized these 3 enemies' relationships with each other this way - Deceitful ideas, that play to disordered desires, that are normalized by a sinful society.